Skip to Content

 Take a look and clean if you can access it.
 Caveat: On some units, you might need assistance from a professional to access this valve.

 Check for ice cubes and slivers blocking up the assembly and remove them.
-The assembly unit might need replacing if it does not start to cycle when it is activated.
+The assembly unit might need replacing if it does not start to cycle when activated.

 Frozen water line

 In colder climes, this can occur.
 Unplug the refrigerator and find the offending line.
-Use a blow-torch on a gentle setting (or a hairdryer) and thaw the pipe carefully.
+Use a hair dryer and thaw the pipe carefully.

 Seemingly obvious, please remember to re-plug the fridge in, or your food bill for the month might be ludicrous.